noaa-pifsc/esd-arp-resources/_pages/fish_team.md

 {% include feature_row id="feature_row4" type="left" %}

 ### Why do we survey
-This data informs policy makers and stakeholders the status of the biodiversity and biomass of reef fish species.
+The data collected serve four main purposes: 1. to fulfill NCRMP mandates to assess the status and trends of reef fish assemblages across coral reefs of the U.S.; 2. to provide data in support of coral reef fisheries stocks; 3. to support federal and jurisdictional management by providing a broad spatial context to status and trends apparent from spatially smaller-scale surveys conducted by those agencies; and 4. to generate a consistent and large-scale dataset as a resource for the scientific community.
 In synchrony with our other reef surveys, we can also investigate potential patterns with enviornmental or benthic changes.

 ### Access Data
 Under 'Products' you can visualize and access our data using the NCRMP Visualization tool.
 You can go to 'Methods' to see access for specific datasets.
 For raw data, our data is organized in NCEI collections.
 Browse datasets in the <a href = "https://www.fisheries.noaa.gov/inport/item/28844" target = "_blank">NCRMP metadata catalog</a> for each distinct region; legacy datasets are described in the <a href = "https://www.fisheries.noaa.gov/inport/item/21559" target ="_blank">Ecosystem Monitoring and Assessment subfolder</a>.